-An interconnected network of regional trails will link people to more preserves, improve access for bicyclists and equestrians, and enable users to explore further without ever having to leave a designated trail.
-Connections improve safety by reducing the need for trail users to walk or ride on roads between open spaces.
-Regional trails are also an opportunity to help people understand the big picture of land conservation efforts on the Peninsula--that protecting our environment and preserving greenspace for recreation is a collaborative effort between land-owning agencies, regulatory agencies and the public.
+These trail interconnections can improve safety by reducing the need for trail users to walk or ride on roads between open spaces.
+Regional trails also help people understand the big picture of land conservation efforts in the region — that protecting the natural environment and preserving open space is a collaborative effort between land-management agencies, regulatory agencies, private landowners and the public.

 - Bay Area Ridge Trail Council